sailfish-keyboard/sailfishos-presage-predictor/utils/keyboard/README.md

 ```
 [et-presage.qml]
 name=Eesti (Presage)
-languageCode=ET
+languageCode=ee_ET
 handler=PresageInputHandler.qml
 ```

 Notice that `[]` refers to QML configuration and you provide user-visible _name_ and _language code_.
+The _name_ will be appear in the Settings menu, so you should suffix it with (Presage) for e.g. to make it distinguishable from the original layout.
 As for Presage support, you specify the handler.

 To package the new keyboard, you could use the script